ToolJet/ToolJet/docs/docs/data-sources/databricks.md

 ### Delete Data

-The following example demonstrates how to delete data from a table in the connected Databricks warehouse.
+The following example demonstrates how to delete data from a table.
 The query deletes a row from the `customers` table.

 ```sql
 DELETE FROM customer